gla-rad/ais/README.md

 * AIVDM_pre.pl - Preprocessor / user interface (by Gary C. Kessler)
 * unpacker.c - An NMEA sentence generator script based on C
 * unpacker.pl - A Perm verion of the generator script (by Gary C. Kessler)
-* unpacker.py - A Python verion of the generator script
+* unpacker.py - A Python verion of the generator script (by GRAD)
 * ser_ais_validator.py - A python script to read AIS messages of a serial port and validate them

 ## The Serial AIS Validator